WinzarH/LikertMakeR/README.md

     @software{winzar2022,
     title = {LikertMakeR: Synthesise and correlate rating-scale data with predefined first & second moments}, author = {Hume Winzar},
-    abstract = {LikertMakeR synthesises Likert scale and related rating-scale data with predefined means and standard deviations, and optionally correlates these vectors to fit a predefined correlation matrix.}, journal = {The Comprehensive R Archive Network (CRAN)}, month = {12},
+    abstract = {LikertMakeR synthesises Likert scale and related rating-scale data with predefined means and standard deviations, and optionally correlates these vectors to fit a predefined correlation matrix or Cronbach's Alpha.}, journal = {The Comprehensive R Archive Network (CRAN)}, month = {12},
     year = {2022},